andreknieriem/simplelightbox/README.md

 ```

 ### Multiple Lightboxes on one page
-You can have multiple lightboxes on one page, if you give them different selectors.
+You can have multiple lightboxes on one page if you give them different selectors.
 Here is a small example:

 ```javascript
 var lightbox1 = $('.lighbox-1 a').simpleLightbox();
 var lightbox2 = $('.lighbox-2 a').simpleLightbox();